 - First Floor – Victorian ballroom features include maple floors, exposed brick, tin ceiling, detailed woodwork and chandeliers

-- Rick’s Café – Exposed brick walls, outdoor patio with koi pond, elegant dining room
+- The Richmond Restaurant – Exposed brick walls, outdoor patio with koi pond, elegant dining room

 Edgewater Hall has been used as a setting for celebrity music videos and both independent and mainstream films.
 Scenes for movies School of Rock, Staten Island (the movie) and Brooklyn’s Finest (produced and starring Ethan Hawk) were shot here.
 Edgewater Hall also provides prop, catering and production options upon request.